 |ASUS RT-AC88U||2.6 lbs||802.11 A/C, 802.11 a/b/g/n||Two||4||Check Price|

 |TP-Link Archer C9||0.5 lbs||802.11 a/b/g/n/ac||Two||3||Check Price|

 |3.92 lbs||802.11bgn, 802.11 a/g/n/ac, 2.4 GHz Radio Frequency||Three||0||Check Price|

 Find the table confusing?
 Don’t worry, it has two important facts to tell you.
 First, if you want a router for a big home, go for the three band Netgear Orbi.
 Supporting virtually every Wi-Fi the world has ever seen, this router will eliminate all Wi-Fi dead zones in your home.

 Second, if you don’t have a very big home – but still want good signal strength, go for the router which has more antennas.
-For, greater the number of antennas, more would be the range of Wi-Fi signals.
+The greater the number of antennas, The greater the range of Wi-Fi signals.

-Still, the table doesn’t tell the full story about these devices, which is why you need to read the below mentioned reviews before making a decision.
+Still, the table doesn’t tell the full story about these devices, which is why you need to read the reviews mentioned below before making a decision.

 1. Synology RT1900ac - Best for Small Business